10. Goosebumps (2015)

 Starring: Hugh Grant, Salma Hayek, Brendan Gleeson, Martin Freeman, David Tennant, Jeremy Piven, Imelda Staunton, Ashley Jensen, Brian Blessed, Anton Yelchin, Lenny Henry, Al Roker, Russell Tovey, Kayvan Novak

-British stop-motion juggernauts Aardman Animations took the wheel for this Sony Pictures Animation distributed project.
+British stop-motion juggernauts Aardman Animation took the wheel for this Sony Pictures Animation-distributed project.